What is a Flashpacker?

 The Flashpacker Lifestyle

 In the last 5-10 years the prevalence of flashpackers has been taking off in the travel community.
 This new type of traveler shares many traits and values with a backpacker, more travelers are defining themselves as flashpackers due to their willingness to spend more money on comfort and experience.

 A typical backpacker tends to prioritize long-term travel, doing whatever they can to stretch their dollars and keep moving for as long as possible.
 They cut costs by choosing the cheapest accommodation option such as a backpacker hostel.
 They select a mode of transport that may take twice as long but is half the price.
 And they will favor low cost street food and bakeries over restaurants.
 The upside to this is it really immerses the traveler in the true culture of the place, as they spend more time ‘living like the locals’ which generates a far more genuine travel experience.
 This is a backpacker's priority.

 Flashpackers fall into the middle of these two travel styles.
 Flashpackers value the authentic experience of the budget backpacker, however they don’t want, or need, to make quite as many cost saving decisions as this backpacker would.
 Flashpackers aren’t interested in a luxury vacation spending 3 weeks at the same resort, but they also don’t want to stay in cheap hostels.
 They still travel lightly, but place an emphasis on long lasting and high quality travel gear and choose to stay in hotels or guesthouses.
 They will happily spend more money to get to their destination quicker and will treat themselves to different restaurants as well as sampling the local cuisine.

 A flashpacker doesn’t compromise on either comfort or experience.
 They combine the best of both worlds to create the ultimate adventure, experiencing more by sacrificing less.

 Am I A Flashpacker?

 Here are the top ten signs you’re a flashpacker!

-- You prefer to stay in guesthouses and hotels over backpacker hostels.
+- You prefer to stay in guesthouses and hotels over hostels.
 You dread the odd night you have to share a room!